kennywall/import-test/_posts/2011-01-19-instagram-photo-book-idea.md

 domain: apievangelist.com
 image: http://kinlane-productions.s3.amazonaws.com/instagram.PNG
 ---
-{% include JB/setup %}<p>This is another post in my API Ideas series, I'm posting all my ideas for applications that could be built using the Mimeo Connect Cloud Print API.
+{% include JB/setup %}This is another post in my API Ideas series, I'm posting all my ideas for applications that could be built using the Mimeo Connect Cloud Print API.
 Instagr.am a popular Photo sharing IPhone applications has become popular among the highly influential IPhone user base.
 Instagram allows you to take photos on your IPhone apply unique filters to them which change color, brightness, borders and create an entirely new version of your photo.